Γ-Hydroxybutyric acid: In medicine

 GHB has been shown to reliably increase slow-wave sleep and decrease the tendency for REM sleep in modified multiple sleep latency tests.

-The FDA approved labeling for sodium oxybate suggests no evidence GHB has teratogenic, carcinogenic or hepatotoxic properties.
+The FDA-approved labeling for sodium oxybate suggests no evidence GHB has teratogenic, carcinogenic, or hepatotoxic properties.
 Its favorable safety profile relative to ethanol may explain why GHB continues to be investigated as a candidate for alcohol substitution.

+The combination calcium oxybate/magnesium oxybate/potassium oxybate/sodium oxybate is also available as Xywav.